 An example of geographic segmentation is seen in a collaboration between LG Italy and Amazon Ads.
 They were aware that sports were especially of interest to their Italian audience, and consequently the marketers used the UEFA Champions League’s matches for a campaign to help boost interest in areas where customers had shown prior interest.

-There is no single answer for how to determine what will make your audience segmentation successful.
+There is no single answer to how many buyer personas a company should have or how to determine what will make your audience segmentation successful.
 Utilizing surveys with your customers and running A/B tests within ad campaigns can give you great insights into the behaviors and needs of your audience.

 Next, you can begin crafting campaigns with the help of Amazon Ads.
 Amazon Marketing Cloud (AMC) can help you gather audience insights, and Amazon Ads API will help you automate campaigns based on your desired audience segments.
 Additionally, Amazon Attribution can provide you with details on non-Amazon Ads campaigns.
 With a sound audience segmentation strategy, your brand can get your products in front of the right audiences at the right time.

 1Smith, Wendell R. “Product Differentiation and Market Segmentation as Alternative Marketing Strategies.”
 Journal of Marketing 21, no. 1 (1956).